This is a gear review of the best hiking shirts of 2025.

 HikingT-Shirts

-Hiking T-Shirts are popular and mainly use merino wool or high UPF rated polyester.
+Hiking T-shirts are popular and mainly use merino wool or high UPF-rated polyester.
 Most people will prefer a hiking t-shirt style with no buttons at all.
-Think about whether you want a relaxed fit, an active fit, or a tight fit shirt.
+Think about whether you want a relaxed fit, an active fit, or a tight-fit shirt.

 Button up Hiking Shirt

-Button down shirts can be useful, especially if you want to roll up the sleeves.
+Button-down shirts can be useful, especially if you want to roll up the sleeves.
 Snap buttons are easier to use than traditional buttons, particularly if you have sweaty hands!
-Most button up shirts generally look smart and have a collar.
+Most button-up shirts generally look smart and have a collar.
 This makes them versatile enough to use as a travel shirt when you want something durable that looks good.

 Hiking Sun Shirts and Sun Hoody

-The sun hoody or hiking sun shirt is usually very light and uses a very breathable material that not only protects you from the sun but provides good moisture management.
+The sun hoody or hiking sun shirt is usually very light and uses a very breathable material that not only protects you from the sun but also provides good moisture management.
 Sun shirts are becoming more popular for hiking and backpacking.
 I first started using them as running shirts and transitioned into using sun shirts for hiking.
 Most offer some form of odor control built in such as polygiene or similar.

 When combined with a hood they offer premium sun protection, especially on the back of the neck and ears.
 But many people, myself included, prefer to wear a sun hat for backpacking rather than a sun hoody.